 Since more than a decade the biggest, most popular social media site is unarguably Facebook.
 It loudly resounds with our lives captured in posts, photos and different activities we so enthusiastically get engaged in.
+But how do breakups and Facebook relate to each other?
+This is what this blog post is trying to answer.

 The phenomena created by Mark Zuckerberg had a triumphant march across the globe, conquering people of all ages, all nations, and by now browsing our friends’ timeline has become our most cherished activity.
 Unfortunately.
 I’m saying unfortunately, because this kind of amusement is a little bit shameful.
 Or is hiding behind our laptops and smartphones, stalking our friends and acquaintances a noble deed?
 I don’t think so.